 It’s hard to fault the sleek and stunning Dell XPS 13 2-in-1, even if it is a tad expensive.
 This thin and lightweight notebook has inherited everything great about the XPS line, including that premium woven design and a whole lot of power for something that’s not much bigger than a tablet, while also offering something the others could not – that seamless hybrid design.
 And, it’s just as much a joy to use in tablet or tent form as it is in laptop form.
 We only wish Dell would upgrade its webcam to a 1080p one and add a couple more Thunderbolt or USB-C ports.
 Still, if you’re looking for the best 2-in-1 laptop out there, this here’s a clear winner.(opens in new tab)

 Whether you need one for business or your creative projects, you might want to pick up an HP Elite Dragonfly G2.
 By paying just as much attention to its security and privacy features as it does to its design and power, HP has created an excellent tool for pros – one that is much more travel-friendly and versatile than other business laptops.
 There are a few other nice surprises in this hybrid notebook as well, like a gorgeous touchscreen and a battery life that lasts all day.
 You hardly see those on big and bulky business laptops.
-Of course, for all that, you’ll be expected to pay a premium – an over $2,000/£2,000 premium, to be a tad more specific.
+Of course, for all that, you’ll be expected to pay a premium, and it's a rather hefty one.(opens in new tab)

 Acer’s Spin line feels like the underdogs in the laptop market because it does seem like they don’t get as much credit as the Dell and HP flagships.
 But, do not underestimate these 2-in-1 laptops as they do offer the best value in the business.
 Not that the Acer Spin 5 is any cheaper than its direct rivals, but has a feature-rich stylus pen already included, giving its tablet, tent, and presentation modes a bit more functionality, and a 3:2 HD IPS display that makes it ideal for note-taking when in tablet form.
 Plus, it’s got a great battery life and a surprising selection of ports for a 13-inch, including an HDMI 2.0 port.(opens in new tab)